External quality assessment (EQA) for laboratories participating in the European Antimicrobial Resistance Surveillance Network (EARS-Net)

 Since 2021, the EARS-Net EQA exercises have been organised by ECDC in collaboration with DTU Food.

-In 2021, the EQA exercises of antimicrobial susceptibility testing will take place in July/August and will cover three isolates each of the two species Escherichia coli and Klebsiella pneumoniae.
+In 2021, the EQA exercises of antimicrobial susceptibility testing will take place in July/August and will cover the testing of six isolates.

 For further information, please contact Birgitte Helwigh email@example.com